Elwilo3/GTW-practice-mod/README.md

    - Move PracticeMod.dll and UpdateChecker.dll into `Steam\steamapps\common\Get To Work/BepInEx/plugins`

 ## New Features & Improvements
-- Custom Friction
-- Custom MinPlayerSpeed settings
+- Physics settings
-- Improved UI with categorized menus (Movement, Checkpoints, Controls)
-- Custom keybinds
-- Temporary checkpoint system (Quick save/load positions)
-- GitHub Update Checker (optional, remove UpdateChecker.dll if unwanted)
-- Enhanced NoClip controls with adjustable speed
-- "Freeze After Teleport" option
-- Improved checkpoint management system
-- Time scale control with adjustable speeds
-- Better/ordered preset locations for main game progression
+- Added controller support(fr this time) go to the control menu and bind your controller controls.
-- Fixed many minor and medium bugs some remain (I will fix them later)
+- Fixed many minor and medium bugs

 ## Controls & Usage
 - Tab: Open/close Mod Menu